proophsoftware/event-machine/README.md

 - programmatic message routing, again zero configuration
 - No PHP class names used for messages or aggregate types (easy refactoring possible)
 - Still a lot of extension points to inject custom logic
-- Event Machine can be removed later when project grows and more time/budget is available to get the most performance and flexibility out of event sourcing
+- Event Machine can be removed later when project grows and more time/budget is available to get the most **performance, flexibility and explicit modeling** out of event sourcing
 - Audit log from day one (no data loss)
 - Replay functionality available
 - Projections based on domain events